 Carol studied at New England School of Photography in Boston, MA in its workshop program.
 She has also studied with John Sexton, Jonathan Singer, Mac Holbert, Kim Weston, and others.
 She was an Assistant Teacher for the Black & White classes at NESOP, taught at the Concord-Carlisle Adult Education program, and continues to teach privately in her Concord studio.
 She also provides freelance photography and consulting services for artists, galleries, organizations and publications.

 Carol has an MBA from the Tuck School at Dartmouth College and previously worked as a management consultant.
-Currently, she also serves as a consultant and board member to nonprofit organizations.
+Currently, she consults to nonprofits through Community Consulting Teams of Boston and Social Venture Partners of Boston, as well as serving on nonprofit boards.

 When not behind a camera, she can be found rowing, hiking, tap dancing, or on a beer run with her dog!